JanakMistry2000/migrate_repo/Readme.md

 ## Step to Migrate

 Step 1:
-- Place file in your project directory
+- Place migrate_repo.sh file in your project directory

 Step 2: Give permission to file
 ```